Listen To Bedrock

 Volunteering is rewarding and fun, people get involved for many different reasons, and we have a range of activities for you to get involved with at Bedrock Radio.

+The whole team shares a common objective in helping relieve the effects of pain and illness and promoting the benefits of living a healthy lifestyle for the public benefit.
 Our charity is a great place to develop your communication skills, meet new people and learn the basics of broadcasting, You may enjoy the challenges of fundraising to keep us on-air.

 All we ask is that you can help us fulfil our objectives.